 We will continue to deliver our responsibilities as UK competent authority for audit and play a key role in international aspects of standards and regulation.
-As we gain clarity about the implications of Brexit for assessments of equivalence and adequacy of overseas regulation, we will evolve and adapt our processes in these areas.
-This may have implications for our resourcing needs.
+As we gain clarity about the implications of EU exit for IFRS endorsement, and assessments of equivalence and adequacy of overseas regulation, we will evolve and adapt our processes in these areas.
+This may have implications for our resources.